 Jenny Archibald is a geologist and a former mayor (1994-97) of Fremantle, and president (1990-91) of the Fremantle Society.
-At one time she and her husband lived in Dalkeith House - which is one of the buildings which the Society claims to have saved.
+At one time she and her family lived in Dalkeith House - which is one of the buildings which the Society claims to have saved.
 She was the CEO of Geothermal Power.

-She is standing for election to Council in East Ward 21 October 2017.
-She was the representative of that ward 1990-94.
+She was elected to Council representing East Ward in October 2017.
+She was the councillor for that ward 1990-94.

 She was also the inaugural chair of the Fremantle Prison project after its decommissioning.